calebtuttle/wtf-cache/README.md

 # WTF-Cache
 A simple server-side cache for data stored on WTF Protocol smart contracts.
-The data in this cache is exposed via API endpoints.
+The data in this cache is exposed via the following API endpoints.

 Endpoints:
 - /api/getAllUserAddresses